kyren/gc-arena/README.md

   a particular set of edge-case finalization behavior.

-* There are lots of missing `Sequence` combinators, and there is currently no way to conveniently constructing looping `Sequence`s.
+* There are lots of missing `Sequence` combinators, and there is currently no way of conveniently constructing looping `Sequence`s.
 This is easily solvable, but not currently done.

 * A harder to solve limitation is that there is currently no system for